fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 * Add another article with the same setup as above.
 * Add a button that switches between the articles.

+* Talk about state.
-Show how the documentation, stack overflow, GPT, and copilot can help.
+* Show how the documentation, stack overflow, GPT, and copilot can help.
+* Talk about updating state.
+* Talk about updating state with objects.

 ## Assignment – recreate and improve

 * Recreate the code/steps of the presentation
 * ...but use content, styling and shapes of your own choosing
 * The 1st article should be about you what you've done so far when it comes to programming and what you would like to explore further on.
+A couple of sentences is enough.
 * The 2nd article should be about your idea for you first personal project (see below).
 The name of the idea/project and a motivation to why you choose that idea.
+A couple of sentences is enough.
 * An additional article, the 3rd article, should be about the design style you wish to apply to your first personal project (see below for instructions).
   Include a motivation as to why you picked that style.
+A couple of sentences is enough.
 * Add buttons that switch between all three articles (like pagination).
 * Make the button reflect which article is shown.
 (I.e. the button for a given article has another styling than the other buttons when the active article is shown.)
-* BONUS: Add button that shows all articles at the same time.
+* BONUS: Add a button that shows all articles at the same time.
 * BONUS: update the title depending on what article is shown.
 You can watch the video below for an example if we don't go through this during class
 * Make sure you save your work and include a link to your public codesandbox in